dylanhughes/RunnerBasic/README.md

-# ownCloud
+# nextcloud
-Create and ownCloud server in CLC cloud
+Create a nextcloud server in CLC cloud

 ## Parameters
 * datacenter # ex: GB3
+* nextcloud_root # ex: data_nc
+* nextcloud_path # ex: www
+* nextcloud_dest # ex: owncloud
-* owncloud_root # ex: /data_oc/www
+* nextcloud_version # ex: 10.0.0
-* htuser # ex: www-data
+* ht_user # ex: www-data
-* htgroup # ex: www-data
+* ht_group # ex: www-data
 * mysqlpass # ex: "abc123!@#"

 ### DESCRIPTION:
-This playbook is designed to be called by Runner and will provision an Ubuntu 14.04 server in CenturyLink Cloud and deploys a working instance of ownCloud to it.
+This playbook is designed to be called by Runner and will provision an Ubuntu 14.04 server in CenturyLink Cloud and deploys a working instance of nextcloud to it.
 The high level tasks are as follows:
 * provision a group and server
-* install and harden MySQL and create the owncloud database
+* install and harden MySQL and create the nextcloud database
 * install apache, postfix and some php packages
 * make some directory structures, set some permissions & ownership and copy some config files to the server
 * configure apache and postfix

 ### NOTES:
-Because ownCloud is a sort of private dropbox it's probable that a disk (partition) will need to be added to the instance to serve as storage, to do this I would move /data_oc to a temporary location, add a 'partition' mounted to /data_oc then move the contents of the original /data_oc into your new partition.
+Because nextcloud is a sort of private dropbox it's probable that a disk (partition) will need to be added to the instance to serve as storage, to do this I would move /data_nc to a temporary location, add a 'partition' mounted to /data_nc then move the contents of the original /data_nc into your new partition.
-Once the play is successful, hit the private IP at http://aa.bb.cc.dd/owncloud
+Once the play is successful, hit the private IP at http://aa.bb.cc.dd/nextcloud

 ### PREREQUISITES
 You must have a CenturyLink Cloud account to be able to use Runner